tejalb/Sentiment-Analysis/README.md

 Usage:
 First run twitterstream.py to collect tweets from the livestream and write the output to a file

-./twittertream.py > output.txt
+./twitterstream.py > output.txt

-The otehr functions then use output.txt and the pre-computed sentiment file AFINN-111.txt.
+The other functions then use output.txt and the pre-computed sentiment file AFINN-111.txt.